Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 Sample sizes can be misleading

 When we look at a churn rate of, say, 10%, we’re implying that a churn rate of 1/10 is equivalent to a churn of 1,000/10,000.

 Early on and under conditions of hyper growth, our calculated churn rate is just as much a product of our small sample size as it is a number that’s representative or predictive of how well our service retains customers.
 We don’t have much data in terms of the number of cohorts and how the cohorts behave over time.

 This alone can cause wild fluctuations that make it difficult to compare churn rates on a monthly basis.
 Under these conditions, it’s important to recognize the limitations of the inferences you can draw from your churn rate.

 Time frames might paint different pictures

-You may be looking at customer churn over the period of a week, month, quarter, or year.
+You may be looking at customer churn rate over a week, month, quarter, or year.

 Customer segments churn differently

 You may have a consumer plan and then an enterprise plan.
 They’re going to have wildly different churn rates, perhaps with a difference as great as 15% churn monthly vs. 0%.